AjjMC/ajjgui/README.md

 | ``/function ajjgui:_version``   | Displays datapack version                    |
 | ``/function ajjgui:_widget/``   | Gives GUI demo widgets                       |

-The datapack can be installed by running ``/function ajjgui:_install`` at any location in the world, which generates a 3x1 tower consisting of two command blocks and a shulker box.
-These block entities are needed for the datapack to be fully functional and cannot be destroyed. *They must also be placed in a chunk that is constantly loaded.* The tower can be relocated by repeating the installation command elsewhere.
+The datapack can be installed by running ``/function ajjgui:_install`` at any location in the world, which generates a shulker box.
+This needs to be located in a loaded chunk for the datapack to be fully functional and cannot be destroyed.
+The shulker box can be relocated by repeating the installation command elsewhere.
 Any updated versions of the datapack are automatically installed at the same location upon reloading the world.
 The datapack can be uninstalled using ``/function ajjgui:_uninstall``, which removes all data associated with it from the world and decompiles any existing GUIs.

 ## Creating a GUI